magento/devdocs/guides/v2.2/javascript-dev-guide/widgets/widget_password_strength_indicator.md

 ## Events {#password_strength_indicator_events}

-The password strength indicator widget listens `change`, `keyup` and `paste` events on the password and the email inputs.
+The password strength indicator widget listens for `change`, `keyup`, and `paste` events on the password and the email inputs.
 Listening to the email input is optional.

 ## Code sample